RISE OF THE OTTOMAN EMPIRE

 In fact, although the mosques that you can see in Istanbul are undoubtedly beautiful, after you’ve seen several of them, you become lost.
 Certainly, they are all very different from each other, but they all may look the same to you.
 That’s because the tiles and other decorative forms are very similar.

 But, as you can see in these photos, this mosque is very different.

 The mosque is not in the city centre.
-At the same time, it’s not too far away and it took me approximately 20 minutes to get there.
+But, it’s not too far away and I walked there in approximately 20 minutes.

 The Green Tomb, or Yeşil Türbe, is part of the Sultan Mehmed I Çelebi complex and it’s immediately next to the Green Mosque.

 Undoubtedly, this mausoleum is one of Bursa’s most memorable landmarks.
 In fact, it’s unique and like no other mausoleum that you can see in Bursa or in other cities with Ottoman imperial tombs.

 The interior decoration is impressive.
 In the photo below, you can see the sultan’s coffin.

 Additionally, it’s very different from Osman’s and Orhan’s mausoleums.
 In fact, these early mausoleums seem to be rather unique in the way they were decorated, unlike the later dated mausoleums in Istanbul, which all look very similar.

-If the Green Tomb and the Green Mosque were the only historical sites in Bursa, it would still be worth visiting the city.
+If the Green Tomb and the Green Mosque were the only historic sites in Bursa, it would still be worth visiting the city.
 But, they are only a small part of the vast heritage that you can find there.
 Many exquisite constructions arrived to Bursa later.

 There is one more imperial mosque in Bursa, the Muradiye Mosque or the Sultan Murad II Mosque.

 It was the last big imperial mosque constructed in Bursa.
 The 15th century historical events dramatically changed the Ottoman Empire.
 Only 27 years after construction of this mosque, Murad’s son – Fatih Sultan Mehmed – conquered Constantinople.

-Over the course of 150 years, Bursa experienced the construction boom, to become the second in wealth of historical sites, after Istanbul.
-The Muradiye Mosque contributes to its patrimony.
+Over the course of 150 years, Bursa experienced the construction boom and Muradiye Mosque also contributes to its patrimony.